USER MANUAL SAN FRANCISCO 300 BLAUPUNKT

 Note:

-You can enter a separate name for the rear AUX input that is shown on the display in AUX mode if you selected the connected audio source (see ch.
-"User settings", section "Performing settings in the user menu", "AUX EDIT" menu item).
+You can enter a separate name for the rear AUX input that is shown on the display in AUX mode if you selected the connected audio source (see chapter "User settings", section "Performing settings in the user menu", "AUX EDIT" menu item).

 Sound settings